What we do

 Women Empowerment and Leadership Academy for Development (WELeAD)

-CPF will provide full and partial scholarships in order to increase the number of local experts with technical capacities to support global development goals and programming in the global south.
+CPF will provide full and partial scholarships in order to increase the number of participants from the Global South with technical capacities to support community-led development.
 The programme will utilise a blended approach, combining online and face-to-face sessions together with hands-on mentoring and knowledge exchange.